Knowler History, Family Crest & Coats of Arms

 The surname Knowler was first found in Kent, where they held a family seat from early times.

-Important Dates for the Knowler family
+Early History of the Knowler family

 This web page shows only a small excerpt of our Knowler research.
 Another 73 words (5 lines of text) covering the years 1616, 1618, 1691, 1743, 1699 and 1773 are included under the topic Early Knowler History in all our PDF Extended History products and printed products wherever possible.